 - You should forcefully expel the remaining air from your lungs while rolling on your side to breathe so that you can inhale fresh air as soon as your mouth clears the water.

-The exhalation starts as soon as the head rolls back down and continues for the rest of the stroke cycle.
+Exhalation starts as soon as the head rolls back in the water and continues for the rest of the stroke cycle.

 Unilateral and Bilateral Breathing

 The most common breathing patterns in the freestyle stroke are unilateral breathing and bilateral breathing.

 Unilateral breathing: In unilateral breathing you breathe in every other arm stroke.
 This means you always